squidit/docs/squid-pixel-en.md

 - Make sure that you have these two records.

-`Squid - Pixel initiated - organization: ID DA ORGANIZAÇAO DO CLIENTE`
+`Squid - Pixel initiated - organization: CUSTOMER ORGANIZATION ID`

 `Squid - Share code validated`